WarwickRSE/mostest/DefensiveCoding.md

 they will get used to ignoring and dismissing that warning.
 If your docs tell somebody "if you get X error, just turn up Y threshold" then they will be prone to keep on turning up the dial.

+Distinguish between Errors, Warnings and just plain Info, and present things to 'your user' with an appropriate label, and you'll help to mitigate this.

 ## Proper terms